 Chronic ankle sprain and instability treatment

-Ross Hauser, MD In this article Dr. Hauser discusses chronic ankle sprain treatment, the problems of diagnosing ankle sprains and long-term non-surgical options including the use of Prolotherapy, Platelet Rich Plasma Therapy, and Stem Cell Therapy.
+In this article Ross Hauser, MD discusses chronic ankle sprain treatment, the problems of diagnosing ankle sprains and long-term non-surgical options including the use of Prolotherapy, Platelet Rich Plasma Therapy, and Stem Cell Therapy.
 Highlights of this article:

 - Ankle instability caused by injured ligaments